cloudposse-archives/tfenv/README.md

 - [Packages](https://github.com/cloudposse/packages) - Cloud Posse installer and distribution of native apps
 - [build-harness](https://github.com/cloudposse/build-harness) - Collection of Makefiles to facilitate building Golang projects, Dockerfiles, Helm charts, and more
 - [geodesic](https://github.com/cloudposse/geodesic) - Geodesic is the fastest way to get up and running with a rock solid, production grade cloud platform built on strictly Open Source tools.
+- [direnv](https://direnv.net/) - Unclutter your .profile with an environment switcher for the shell
+- [env](https://en.wikipedia.org/wiki/Env) - Used to either print a list of environment variables or run another utility in an altered environment without having to modify the currently existing environment.

+## References

+For additional context, refer to some of these links.

+- [Terraform Without Wrappers is AWESOME!](https://www.reddit.com/r/Terraform/comments/afznb2/terraform_without_wrappers_is_awesome/) - Reddit discussion regarding this project.

 ## Help